GTON-capital/calibrator/docs/src/contracts/Estimator.sol/abstract.Estimator.md

 ### addLiquidityDryrun

-Simulate addition of liquidity to reach invariant base reserve
+Simulate provision of liquidity that reaches invariant size of base reserve

 ```solidity